 To help you create a well-rounded year in Girl Scouting, set up your troop calendar in your Volunteer Toolkit.
-For help finding just the right balance, contact our New Troop Program Support Coordinator at kbrown@gsnetx.org to set up a time to plan out your year together.
+For help finding just the right balance, contact your Service Unit Mentor or your Membership Manager to set up a time to plan out your year together.

-Resources For Planning Meetings In Person vs Virtual Meetings
+Resources For Planning Meetings In Person Meetings